-Configuring the new code calculation for your project
+Configuring new code calculation

 By default, your project applies the baseline for new code (global-level new code definition).
 This means it consistently uses the baseline for new code.
 Consequently, any modifications to the baseline will automatically be applied to your project.
 You can apply a specific new code definition for your project instead.

-For more information, see About new code.
+For more information, see Quality standards and new code.

 Setting a specific new code definition for your project